 Springer open publishing program

-Update April 28, 2025: the program was launched with a pool of 1,378 articles for 2025.
-List of journals that are included in Springer’s open access publishing program in 2025.
+List of journals included in Springer’s open access publishing program in 2026.

 The program is intended for correspondent authors affiliated with Polish academic institutions registered for the Springer national license.
 Affiliation of the corresponding author should be given in the headline of the article with an accuracy sufficient to unambiguously identify with this list: